Parathyroid disease and parathyroid treatment is discussed by parathyroid doctors and parathyroid surgeons for parathyroid patients.

 Simply put, endocrinology is the study of endocrine glands.
 Endocrine glands are a group of glands in the body which secrete hormones.
-The purpose of the secreted hormones is to evoke a specific response in other cells of the body which are located far away.
-As shown in the picture, the hormones are secreted out of the cells of an endocrine gland into the blood stream giving them access to all other cells of the body. parathyroid gland
+The purpose of the secreted hormones is to cause a specific response in other cells of the body which are located far away.
+As shown in the picture, the hormones are secreted out of the cells of an endocrine gland into the blood stream giving them access to all other cells of the body.

 Examples of Endocrine Glands and Their Hormones